 Caesarea is a small town overlooking the Mediterranean Sea and is easily accessible from Tel Aviv and Haifa.
 Not far from the center there is an important and extensive archaeological park very interesting to visit which is called Caesarea Marittima National Park.
 This is one of Israel’s most important and impressive archaeological sites.

-The history of the origins of Caesarea goes back even to 2000 years ago when Herod the Great built a large port that could hold about 300 ships around, which soon developed a lively town.
+The history of the origins of Caesarea goes back even to 2000 years ago when Herod the Great built a large port that could hold about 300 ships around, which soon developed into a lively town.
 The center remained administered by the Roman Empire first and then by the Byzantine Empire, but was destroyed and abandoned in the 13th century.

 Today inside the park you can see the Roman ruins, the Hippodrome (where the spectators would come to see the gladiators), the Reef Palace, the Bath Complex, the mosaic floors, and the most beautiful work in front of the sea: the Herodian Amphitheatre.
 It was a 10,000-seat hippodrome where slaves and prisoners battled wild animals and chariots careened around a U-shaped track, you can climb to the top and have a beautiful view.
 The ancient city ruins are surrounded by beautiful beaches.